w3c/wai-curricula/content/foundation/people-and-digital-technology.md

 Students should be able to:

-* List types of disabilities and related accessibility needs.
+* list types of disabilities and related accessibility needs
-* Define the terms "assistive technology" and "adaptive strategies".
+* define the terms "assistive technology" and "adaptive strategies"
-* List some examples of assistive technologies and adaptive strategies.
+* list some examples of assistive technologies and adaptive strategies
-* Describe some accessibility design features and barriers.
+* describe some accessibility design features and barriers

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Ask students to engage with people with disabilities, such as relatives, friends, or colleagues.
 Ask students to gather information on the assistive technologies and/or adaptive strategies used to interact with digital technology.
 Help students classify the tools they learn about.
 * Guide students to focus on the abilities of people with disabilities and on how technology is part of their everyday life.
 Coach students towards thinking about people first and promote an inclusive approach.
 For further information, refer to [Interacting with People with Disabilities](http://www.uiaccess.com/accessucd/interact.html).